silverstripe/cwp/docs/en/development-tutorials/setting-up-your-project.md

 that "freezes" the current version of the modules to the ones you have currently included.

 	$ git add -A
-	$ git commit -m "Initial project setup"
+	$ git commit -m "Add custom theme."
 	$ git push origin master

-Now when you jump into Gitlab **Dashboard**, you'll see a commit from yourself "Initial project setup".
+Now when you go into Gitlab **Dashboard**, you'll see a commit from yourself "Add custom theme."

 ## Structure of the project